jmrile25/Latin-101/reading1.md

 (9) What is the antecedent of eam?
 The antecendent of Eam is Hesiones✅
 Translation:
 Hercules killed Antaeus, the son of the earth in Lybia.
-This host was killed ❌; by wrestling that killed this ❌.
-Cygnus, the son of Mars, was killed. ❌ And Mars came on account of **the war his son drew out with**, but between his❓ Jupiter sent lightning.
+This host was killed ❌ He killed guests; by wrestling that killed this ❌ Hercules killed him by wrestling.
+Cygnus, the son of Mars, was killed. ❌ And Mars came on account of **the war his son drew out with**, but between his❓ but between them, Jupiter sent lightning.
 The seamonster❌ (Whale) Hesione was appointed to Troy.
 He killed him; Laomedon, the father of Hesione, because she was not returned, killed with arrows.